polymorvic/cv-sport-geometry/README.md

 The algorithm:
 - Starts from the **midpoint between the inner sidelines**, which defines the approximate search zone for the court’s **centre line**.
 - Extracts a **narrow vertical region** around this area and applies **edge detection** (Canny) followed by the **Probabilistic Hough Transform** to find thin, nearly vertical line segments.
-- Groups detected segments and selects the most stable one — the **centre service line**.
+- Groups detected segments and selects the most probable one — the **centre service line**.
+It means that found line should be parallel to both netline and baseline.
 - Computes its **intersection with the net line**, defining the `net_service_point` (the midpoint on the net where both service boxes meet).
 - Validates the detection based on geometric symmetry: the identified centre line must lie roughly halfway between the two inner sidelines.